tvdboom/ATOM/docs_sources/user_guide.md

 Let's get started with an example!

-First, initialize `atom` and provide it the data you want to use.
+First, initialize atom and provide it the data you want to use.
 You can either input a dataset and let ATOM split the train and test set or provide a train and test set already splitted.
-Note that if a dataframe is provided, the indices will be reset by `atom`.
+Note that if a dataframe is provided, the indices will be reset by atom.

     atom = ATOMClassifier(X, y, test_size=0.25)